sabyasachisome/sabyasachisome/README.md

 - 👋 Hi, I’m @sabyasachisome
 - 👀 I’m interested in Data Engineering/Machine Learning
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently preparing for CodeChef coding certification
-- 💞️ I’m looking to collaborate with programmers for competitive coding/Analytics Projects
+- 💞️ I’m looking to collaborate with programmers for Analytics/ML Projects
 - 📫 How to reach me sabyasachisome123@gmail.com/9073296487

 <!---